dIB59/physics-engine/README.md

 # Navigate to the directory
 cd physics-engine

-# To run the simulation (assuming a main.py entry point)
+# To run the simulation
 python main.py
 ```